The Plain Dealer: Ownership history

 Joseph William Gray owned (initially with his brother) and edited the newspaper from 1842 until his death in 1862.
 A series of editors controlled the paper between then and 1885, when real estate investor Liberty Emery Holden purchased it.
 When Holden died in 1913, ownership of the Plain Dealer was placed in trust for his heirs.

+WHK (AM) and WJAY were purchased by United Broadcasting Company in 1934 and 1936, respectively.
+United Broadcasting company was owned by the Forest City Publishing Company, which in turn owned The Plain Dealer.

 Until 1967, the paper's publishing company, The Plain Dealer Publishing Company, was part of the Forest City Publishing Company, which also published the Cleveland News until its closing in 1960.
 One of Holden's heirs, Holden's great-grandson Thomas Vail, became the paper's editor and publisher in 1963.
 On March 1, 1967, the Holden trustees, including Vail, sold the Plain Dealer to Samuel Irving Newhouse Sr.'s newspaper chain for $54.2 million, then the highest price ever paid for a U.S. newspaper.
 Advance Publications Inc., a New York-based media company owned by Newhouse's heirs, continues to own the Plain Dealer.

+Competition

-CompetitionThe Plain Dealer has been the sole major newspaper for Cleveland and Northeast Ohio since its two main twentieth-century competitors, the Cleveland News and The Cleveland Press, closed in 1960 and 1982 respectively.
+The Plain Dealer has been the sole major newspaper for Cleveland and Northeast Ohio since its two main 20th-century competitors, the Cleveland News and The Cleveland Press, closed in 1960 and 1982 respectively.
+However, since 2015, a number of nonprofit news outlets have begun reporting including the Cleveland Observer, Cleveland Documenters, The Land, and Signal Cleveland.